ckeditor/ckeditor5/docs/builds/guides/development/dll-builds.md

 By default, all DLL builds use the default (English) translation files.
 However, the editor can be localized.

-The base DLL build produces translation files for several packages core packages.
+The base DLL build produces translation files for several core packages.
 The DLL-compatible package builds contain own translations files per a package.

 <info-box info>
 	Some of the CKEditor 5 features do not provide translation files as they do not offer UI elements or toolbar items.